-Acne & Acne Scars: Treatment & Prevention
+Acne & Acne Scars: Types, Treatment & Prevention

 Acne is the most common skin problem in the United States.
 It occurs in the form of blackheads, whiteheads, pimples, and lumps, sometimes called nodules.
 Acne usually begins in puberty, but the condition is not restricted to any age group.
 Adults in their 20s, 30s, 40s – even 50s – can develop acne.